p/seriamp/docs/implementation-notes/yamaha.md

 making no change to the level, the second and subsequent commands (in a short interval) actually change the volume.
 This behavior is obviously problematic when the receiver is controlled by multiple clients simultaneously.
-RX-V2700 changes the volume level with every up/down remote command received over the serial port.
+RX-V1700 and newer changes the volume level with every up/down remote command received over the serial port.

+Higher level models (RX-V2x00/RX-V3x00) mirror the behavor of RX-V1x00 of the same generation.

 ## Custom OSD Message